 Assael’s design draws inspiration from former industrial buildings, the River Lea and the listed Three Mills Studios to create a simple, elegant and timeless residential typology.

-The development includes two 10-storey and one 9-storey building of red brick, and two taller buildings of 17-storeys and 27-storeys.
+The development includes two ten-storey buildings and one nine-storey building of red brick, and two taller buildings of 17 storeys and 27 storeys.
 The pale green large format pre-cast concrete panels on these taller buildings reflect the mossy tones in the tideline along the river edge whilst the red brick buildings reference the industrial buildings that were prevalent in the area.
 Both building typologies share similar elevational setting out principles, creating a cohesive collection of buildings with a strong ‘family resemblance’.

 “Bromley-by-Bow is an area undergoing rapid change, so it was important for us to maintain a strong sense of community while delivering a significant number of high quality new homes in a well-connected central location.
 Offering a generous range of facilities and spaces for both the residents and the wider public, we look forward to continuing the vision around the Olympic legacy."
 Dominic Fryer / Director, Danescroft Land

 The development aims to create a new residential community, and residents will benefit from a range of shared amenity spaces, such as a lounge, gym and rooftop gardens with panoramic views of London and the Olympic Park.